bodsch/ansible-telegraf/README.md

 > Telegraf is written in Go and compiles into a single binary with no external dependencies, and requires a very
 > minimal memory footprint.

+---

+> I have moved this role to a [collection](https://github.com/bodsch/ansible-collection-influx), and will therefore no longer be handling any issues or merge requests here.

+---

 [![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/bodsch/ansible-telegraf/main.yml?branch=main)][ci]
 [![GitHub issues](https://img.shields.io/github/issues/bodsch/ansible-telegraf)][issues]